freeAbrams/ipip6-Configuration-Guide/README.md

 - Set `IPv6 preference` for the `ipip6` interface

 This ensures the correct IPv6 address is assigned and the tunnel will authenticate successfully.

+> 🙏 **Acknowledgement**
+> Special thanks to [@missing233](https://github.com/missing233) for initially helping me set up and troubleshoot this configuration.
+> This guide is based on the setup we developed and verified together.

 > Keywords: OpenWrt, ipip6, IPv4 over IPv6, 4in6, v6plus, static IP, NTT, Japan, OpenWrt tunneling, 固定IPv4, IPv6トンネル